mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 First, I would like to many thank my mentor [@Swiftb0y]( {author}nikolaus-einhauser) for his guidance, help, reviews, and a lot of new information and lessons he gave me during the summer.
 I'm just motivated and learned a lot.
-I would like to thank the Mixxx organization admin [@Daniel Schürmann]({author}daniel-schurmann) for his help, reviews and active contributions with new ideas and improvements to my project and pull requests.
+I would like to thank the Mixxx organization administrator [@Daniel Schürmann]({author}daniel-schurmann) for his help, reviews and active contributions with new ideas and improvements to my project and pull requests.
 Thank you both for involving me in the Mixxx development process and for constructive criticism which offers me learn many new things in the past weeks.
-I would like to thank my summer colleague for the Mixxx organization and friend [@Fatih Emre](https://github.com/fatihemreyildiz) for his help and synergy on the final blog structure and chapters.
-Thank you to [@Be.]({author}be) for taking care of publishing the demo video on the Mixxx DJ Software YouTube channel.
+I would like to thank my summer colleague for the Mixxx organization and friend [@Fatih Emre](https://github.com/fatihemreyildiz) for his help and synergy on the final blog post structure and chapters.
 Of course, I would like to thank all Mixxx developers for welcoming me into the Mixxx family and for their help.
 I would like to continue our cooperation after GSoC end as Mixxx developers.
 I look forward to our future teamwork.
 Many thanks to the Google Summer of Code team they made this amazing experience possible for me.

 #### Resources